 Other tests may be ordered at the discretion of the Clinician to include screenings for pancreatic cancer, CNS cancer, prostate cancer, liver cancer, gallbladder cancer and renal-pelvic cancer.
 Screening testing for H Pylori is often done.
 H Pylori is a bacterium which can enter the stomach lining.
 It triggers a release of cytokines which begin creating havoc by activating fibroblasts which rebuild infected tissue.
 The high concentration of reactive gasses released by the inflamed cells create mutations in the cell's DNA.
 The continued division of these cells creates cancer.
 Discuss with your gastroenterologist H Pylori bacterium and your risk..

 The National Comprehensive Cancer Network sets guidelines for management of colorectal cancers and cancer syndromes.
 Access is free, however one must register.
 To locate the guidelines for Lynch syndrome, click under NCCN Guidelines for Detection, Prevention and Risk Reduction and then click on Colorectal Cancer Screening.
-There is an entire section on Lynch syndrome and the standard guidelines.
-Those mentioned above are a "patient desired standard" to minimize risk for the various cancers of Lynch syndrome.
+These standards are pretty much a minimum standard of screening.
+There is an entire section on Lynch syndrome.
+Mentioned above is a "gold standard", utilized by many physicians to minimize risk for the various cancers of Lynch syndrome.